spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

    2. Select the **Practice Name** directory (*D*) corresponding to the current practice/rehearsal.
    3. Select the **CAR/Step** name (*E*) of the activity you are generating an override file for.
    4. Select the **Observation** number (*G*) of the activity you are generating an override file for. _(The observations in the dropdown box that are preceded by `+` are extras, in the case that an unplanned observation gets generated on-the-fly.)_
+   5. (Optional) Re-set the APT number and select the **Update APT** button (*F*) to query a different APT file (e.g. if you are in a rehearsal, use the rehearsal APT number)

    Considering these parameters all together, the output files will be saved in the ``***REMOVED***/guiding/{practice}/{car}/out/for_obs{obs}/`` directory, with the root ``for_obs{obs}_G{guider}``.

    Setting the CAR and Observation number will automatically query APT and the Guide Star Catalog and pre-populate the guide star ID in the normalization field and the Program ID, Obs #, RA, and DEC in the SOF pop up.
-If you would like to change the APT file being queried (e.g. you are using a file for a rehearsal), you can reset the APT number and press the **Update APT** button (*F*)

 3. If you are running MAGIC on the SOGS network to generate files for commissioning, for an **unexpected** observation number: